-In January 2021, the Company commenced formal work on a PEA that will include an updated mineral resource estimate that will include drilling activity completed in 2020 subsequent to the Company's previously announced, in March 2020, Camp mineral resource estimate.
-The PEA is focused on the northern epithermal area of the Condor Project and will include the Camp, Soledad, Los Cuyes and Enma deposits (collectively known as "Condor North").
+The PEA is on a portion of the 98.7%-owned Condor Project comprised of the Los Cuyes, Soledad, Enma and Camp deposits (collectively known as "Condor North").
 The Company performed some additional drilling in late 2020 and through into early 2021 at the Condor Project consisting of three metallurgical holes (total of 310 metres) and six short geotechnical holes (total of 164 metres) for surficial materials testing, groundwater monitoring and evaluation of ground stability characteristics.
 Two of the metallurgical holes were drilled at the Los Cuyes deposit and the third at Enma.
 All holes were drilled in support of the PEA.